 How many times can I bring the same piece of work to you?

 We will see you about the same piece of work no more than twice.
-Your submission should be your own work; this includes the process of planning, research, understanding, thinking, organising and writing.
-You are therefore encouraged to think carefully about what you would like support with to maximise the benefits from your time with us.
+Your submission should be your own work, including the process of planning, research, understanding, thinking, organising, and writing.
+You are encouraged to think carefully about what you would like support with to maximise the benefits from your time with us.

 How many times can I use the service?

-You may make up to three appointments per semester (September-January and February-June).
-This is to avoid dependant relationships from forming.
-You are therefore encouraged to think carefully about what you would like support with to maximise the benefits from your time with us.
+You can request up to three appointments per semester (September – January and February – June).
+This restriction is intended to prevent dependent relationships from forming and to support the aims of our coaching service, which is to support you to become an independent learner.
+Therefore, we encourage you to think carefully about what you would like support with to maximise the benefits from your time with us.

 Can I email you my work instead of a face to-face appointment?

 We want to be well-placed to develop personal plans to support you, which is best achieved in collaboration with you during the appointment.

 We are not a proof-reading service and we advise you to read the University’s proofreading guide for students, which you can access on the Student Academic Conduct webpage.
 Instead, we provide feedback on how to improve your work, which might involve a detailed discussion about small sections of your work or more general discussion about an entire piece.